 Experts are used to draft bid specifications in a succinct and precise manner which ensure a fair tender process that delivers intended goods and services, rather than over-priced or under-quality services and products often experienced by government institutions.

 SPLUMA and the Municipal Systems Act require spatial development frameworks.
-As town and regional planners we understand the principles underlying spatial planning.
+As town and regional planners we understand the principles underlying spatial planning and developing frameworks.

 We can assist to re-orientate the current zoning system to comply with SPLUMA.
 We ensure that a geographic information system is relevant and user-friendly for municipal business processes and work with experts in this field.